History of Tunisia under French rule: Settler positions

 Tunisians chafed at being made second-class citizens in their own country.
 In French public relations, the major point that would win Tunisian favor was the French ability to modernize the economy and administration.
 Tunisians, however, wanted to share in the work and rewards of the new French-built enterprises.
 Eventually, the more far-seeing among resident French administrators were drawn to draft French development plans so as to include significant participation by the Tunisian people.
 Nonetheless, other French administrators were more inclined to award business and employment opportunities to French settlers, for both local political reasons and colonial policy.

 Usually, in response to any proposed economic development, French settlers would marshal their influence in order to reap the major benefits.
 For many French, such benefits were the raison d'être for their living in Tunisia.
 If the local French administrator on occasion decided against them, they would hasten to appeal to their political contacts in Paris.
 These they carefully cultivated, e.g., through the large, political pressure group Parti-Colonial.
 A growing conflict naturally emerged between the interests of the settlers and those of Tunisians; a struggle which became increasingly sour.
 The French officials themselves were sometimes uncomfortably divided as to which course to take, and exactly how to take it.

 Settlers expressed their views in their political and cultural associations, and commercial trade groups.
 Newspapers and magazines in French were published by and for the settler communities, e.g., La Tunisie Française.
-These various forums enabled the individual settler to follow discussions that articulated their hopes and anxieties, to read journalists whose reports were pitched to their points of view, and to discern the talking points of their politicians, all of which enhanced their solidarity and effectiveness.
+The various forums enabled the individual settler to follow discussions that articulated their hopes and anxieties, to read journalists whose reports were pitched to their points of view, and to discern the talking points of their politicians, all of which enhanced their solidarity and effectiveness.
 Settler interests could be diverse across the gamut of social issues at home in France, while in North Africa they united for the struggle to defend their common advantages and privileges.